danbarbarito/mojolicious-hackathon-starter/README.md

 - Hot reloading
 - Server side rendering
 - User sign up and login
+- Hot Reloading

 ## Usage

 To use MHS:

-- Install Perl5, and CPANM
+- Install Perl5, CPANM, & Node.js
 - Clone the repository and navigate to the project folder
 - Run `cpanm --installdeps .`
 - Copy `mojolicious_hackathon_starter.conf.example` to `mojolicious_hackathon_starter.conf` and modify the file as needed
-- Run `mojo webpack script/mojolicious_hackathon_starter` to run in development mode, or `mojo webpack -m production -l https://*:443 -l http://[::]:3000 script/mojolicious_hackathon_starter` to run in production mode
+- Run `morbo script/mojolicious_hackathon_starter` to run the server, and `npm run dev` in another terminal to bundle your assets and get hot reloading

 ## Screenshots